cloudControl/documentation/Platform documentation.md

  * Reduce the total number of requests that make up a page view.
  * Cache as far away from your database as possible.
+ * Try to rely on cache breakers instead of flushing.

 ### Optimize For Less Requests